The French and Indian War

 Source: Library of Congress, A map of the most inhabited part of Virginia (by Peter Jefferson and Joshua Fry, 1755)

-Those troops did not go through Centreville, and did not use the existing route later called Braddock Road.
+Those troops did not go through Centreville; they did not use the route now called Braddock Road.
 Nonetheless, the myth continues that the army ran into mud at Centreville and, to lighten the load, buried a cannon filled with gold there.
-Braddock Road may have gotten its nae because farmers bringing crops and other supplies to the troops gathering in 1755 at Alexandria used that existing route.
+Braddock Road may have gotten its name because farmers used it to bring crops and other supplies eastward to the British Regulars while they were in Alexandria.

 Braddock himself traveled with the 48th Regiment.
-It crossed the Potomac River to Maryland, in what today is Washington DC.
-Those troops marched north of the Potomac River to Fort Cumberland.
-Braddock's Rock in Washington, DC marks the spot on the northern bank of the Potomac River where, supposedly, the 48th Regiment landed.5
+It crossed the Potomac River to Maryland, landing on the north bank in what today is Washington DC.
+Braddock's Rock in Washington, DC marks the spot on the northern bank of the Potomac River where, supposedly, that regiment landed.
+The 48th Regiment then marched north of the Potomac River to Fort Cumberland.6

 a cannon supposedly abandoned by General Braddock was used in 1915 to mark his trail from Alexandria towards Fort Duquesne